gwDistSys20/gwDistSys20.github.io/project/project.md

   - Building a web application that combines several cloud services (e.g., a meeting room reservation system).
 This is a distributed system, but we want you to focus on the underlying concepts, not an application.
   - Taking code from an existing research project and measuring its performance.
 If code exists, you will be expected to modify / extend it in some way.
 If no code is available, then it is acceptable to try to directly mimic an existing project.

+---

+## Milestone 2: Literature Review

+> A literature review surveys books, scholarly articles, and other sources relevant to a particular issue, area of research, or theory, and by so doing, provides a description, summary, and critical evaluation of these works in relation to the research problem being investigated.
+Literature reviews are designed to provide an overview of sources you have explored while researching a particular topic and to demonstrate to your readers how your research fits within a larger field of study.
+>
+> -- Fink, Arlene.
+Conducting Research Literature Reviews: From the Internet to Paper.
+Fourth edition.
+Thousand Oaks, CA: SAGE, 2014.

+For Milestone 2 you must perform a Literature Review which *summarizes and synthesizes* information from key sources related to your project.
+You will present the importance of the project area, motivate the difficulty of the key challenges, and describe the state of the art in resolving them.

+**Article Selection**:  You must present information from *at least 6 articles for 3 person teams* or *at least 8 articles for 4 person teams*.

+  - Use a tool like [Google Scholar](https://scholar.google.com) to find articles related to your topic area.
+Note that you may need to be on the [GW VPN](https://seascf.seas.gwu.edu/vpn-access) in order to access research article PDFs.
+  - In general, we prefer you to use research articles such as those from conferences or journals published by ACM, IEEE, or Usenix, since they have more depth and are peer-reviewed (and thus more likely to be accurate) than random webpages.
+  - At most half of your articles (preferably less) may be technical "blogs" or other articles found online.
+However, these should be thorough, in-depth articles, not just how-to documents or news articles designed for everyday readers.
+For example, this article on [game network coding and performance](https://technology.riotgames.com/news/peeking-valorants-netcode) is a good choice, but this article on [cloud gaming and 5G](https://www.forbes.com/sites/forbestechcouncil/2020/04/21/cloud-gaming-is-booming-but-is-the-network-ready/#200f40303d97) would be a bad choice since it lacks technical depth.
+If you think someone *without* a CS background could easily understand the article, then it is probably a bad choice since it will not have sufficient technical detail to teach you anything.
+  - Your articles should be recent.
+It is fine to have some "fundamental" papers from prior decades, but be sure to also include some recent work that accounts for the state of the art in the area.

+**Report Structure**: Below is a suggested structure for your paper.
+You may use something different but must cover all these points.

+ - Introduction: Give the background for your proposed project and the importance of resolving it.
+Refer to your articles to provide motivational data or use cases that show why this is something useful and important. (~0.75 page)
+ - Challenges: Describe the key distributed systems challenges related to your project.
+Use the terminology defined in our class (scalability, heterogeneity, etc) and show how they can impact your project.
+Focus on the problems presented by the related work or any challenges which you feel the articles fail to address sufficiently. (~1 page)
+ - Approaches: Summarize the designs and algorithms proposed by related work.
+Try to categorize them so that you group different types of approaches together in a way that adds meaning. (~1.5 pages)
+ - Project Proposal: Very briefly outline how your project relates to the problems and solutions described above.
+For example, you could explain how you are focusing on a specific sub-problem or extending an existing piece of work.
+This section can be short: 1-2 paragraphs at most.

+**Format and Submission:** Your report should be *2-4 pages long* and follow these guidelines.

+ - As with all writing, *it is **never acceptable** to copy/paste from another author*.
+All of your writing must be your own!
+If we find any sentences copy/pasted from another source (unless it is a direct quote), we may deduct 10-50 points.
+ - Your document must be submitted as PDF and should be in the form of a technical article.
+You may want to use a document template, [such as those provided by ACM](https://www.acm.org/publications/authors/submissions), in Word or Latex format.
+   - We suggest single column, justified text, size 10 font, 1.25x line spacing, or similar.
+   - If you use Latex (not required), we encourage you to use a service like [Overleaf](http://overleaf.com) to simplify collaboration and generation of the document.
+ - Your writing must include citations where appropriate using a style such as `[Wood18]` to cite a paper by Wood et al in 2018.
+ - Save your document as `milestone-2/literature.pdf` and create an issue with a link to the document assigned to the professors when you are ready to submit.
+While not required, we suggest storing copies of all the related articles you surveyed into your repository.

+The output of this report will be the fundamental basis of the next Milestone.
+For your next Design report, you need to make a decision about the solution you will develop for your problem according to the pros and cons of the studies cited in your literature review.
+Your solution can be chosen among the cited studies or it can be a combination of them, or you might propose your own solution and method to address the issues in your problem space.
+But the important point is that your proposed method should be based on an understanding of what others have done in the field.
+For the Literature Review Milestone you only need to give a basic outline of your plan, which you will then fully develop in Milestone 3.